 What do you know about Spanish food?
-Many people will have tried gazpacho or paella, or sampled tapas, serrano ham, jamón ibérico or Spanish olive oil. be trimmed off the slices and used for cooking.
+Many people will have tried gazpacho or paella, or sampled tapas, serrano ham, jamón ibérico or Spanish olive oil.
 These have made their way well beyond Spain’s border.

 Nevertheless, adventurous tourists could still find authentic Spanish food in the old quarters of the rapidly expanding villages or towns or by taking a trip inland.
 The further they moved from tourist centres, the more likely they were to experience food that was local and traditional.
 It might not be high dining, but it would be “honest”/ robust such as that described by Penelope Chetwode travelling on horseback in Andalusia in 1961: “The staple diet of rural Andalusia consists of vegetable soups and stews.
 These are made with a basis of dried chickpeas and different sorts of beans, all very high in protein, stewed together with potatoes, onions, pimientos, garlic and any available green vegetables.”
 The bread she describes as “superlative and is a pleasure to eat dry” (Chetwode 10)